Sequence Labelling

 [6] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova, BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 2018. https://arxiv.org/abs/1810.04805

-All RNN models (LSTM/GRU/CNN) can further uses ELMo contextualized embeddings to improve results:
+All RNN models (LSTM/GRU/CNN) can further uses ELMo contextualized embeddings (up to version 0.3.4) to improve results:

 [7] Matthew E. Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, Luke Zettlemoyer.
 "Deep contextualized word representations".
 2018. https://arxiv.org/abs/1802.05365